WWE News: Chris Hero Talks New WWE Direction Following Return To Company

 “I was happy for wrestling.
 I was happy because it’s different and it’s a new direction.
 I think everybody’s sick of the same old.
 Sometime you’ve just got to go in a different direction and they did.”

 Many fans who discredit the Kevin Owens title reign point out that he is not a typical looking WWE superstar.
-He is not muscular and he does not have the physique of a body builder.
+He is not muscular, and he does not have the physique of a body builder.
 However, Kevin Owens, much like Chris Hero, puts on great matches every time he steps into the ring.

 Chris Hero and Cesaro (under the name Claudio Castagnoli) were one of the biggest tag teams on the independent scene as The Kings of Wrestling.
 The WWE signed both men and sent them to developmental.
 Cesaro ended up getting called up and became a huge fan favorite over time.